resvirtualis/resvirtualis.github.io/paper_summaries.md

   publisher={Elsevier}
 }

-***Improved automated detection of diabetic retinopathy on a publicly available dataset through integration of deep learningdeep learning detection of diabetic retinopathy abramoff, Iowa, 2017**
+***Improved automated detection of diabetic retinopathy on a publicly available dataset through integration of deep learningdeep learning detection of diabetic retinopathy Abramoff, Iowa, 2017**
 - link<>
 - summary: a DL based system for referral of DR
 - used AlexNet or VGG?